vazaee/RS-crimes-visualization/README.md

 # RS-crimes-visualization
-This project is an visualization of crime data in RS.
+This project shows a visualization of crime data in RS.

 ## Installation steps
 1. Install python 3.8: https://www.python.org/downloads/